 If you have a WordPress site, consider using WP Super Cache and WP Image Shrinker to improve your website speed.
 By caching your site, you save time that the server normally has to use to pull up your website.
 Plus, images take up a lot of space on your server.
 Therefore, they can slow down the website loading.
 The Image Shrinker removes the amount of data loaded each time a visitor comes to the site.

 Whoo!
 That is a lot of information to digest.
 Google Webmaster Tools is a very important part of your search marketing.
-In essence, it gives you a pulse to what works and does not work in your marketing.
+In essence, it gives you a pulse on what works and does not work in your marketing.

 If you need help with that information, then feel free to contact our SEO agency in Sydney to determine how to use your Google Webmaster Tools properly for your search engine traffic.